 All undergraduate applicants are reviewed by qualified evaluators in the Office of the Registrar.
 Those who do not meet the specific requirements above or who only have documents provided by a family source may be eligible to enroll conditionally as a non-degree seeking student (not FSA eligible).
 While on conditional status, students will be required to successfully complete all of the following courses with a minimum grade of “C” in each, or the student will be subject to academic dismissal:

 - EH 1010 English Composition I

 Applicants whose native language is not English and who have not earned a degree from an appropriately accredited institution where English is the principal language of instruction must demonstrate college-level proficiency in English through one of the following for admission:

-An official high school transcript completed at an appropriately accredited/recognized high school where the medium of instruction is English.
 Transcripts not in English must be evaluated by an appropriate third party and translated into English or evaluated by a trained transcript evaluator fluent in the language on the transcript.
 In this case, the evaluator must have expertise in the educational practices of the country of origin and include an English translation of the review.